SuhasTantri/Real-time-emotion-detection/README.md

 ![App Screenshot](https://raw.githubusercontent.com/SuhasTantri/Real-time-emotion-detection/branch-1/media/mobile%20net%20architecture.png)

-* The MobileNet structure is built on depthwise separable convolutions as mentioned in the previous section except for the first layer which is a full convolution.
+* The MobileNet structure is built on depthwise separable convolutions except for the first layer which is a full convolution.
 By defining the network in such simple terms we are able to easily explore network topologies to find a good network.
 All layers are followed by a batchnorm and ReLU nonlinearity with the exception of the final fully connected layer which has no nonlinearity and feeds into a softmax layer for classification.
 Counting depthwise and pointwise convolutions as separate layers, MobileNet has 28 layers.